Rewilding update Summer 2025

 Butterflies and pollinators are under threat elsewhere - but we’re bucking the trend on our rewilding fields and seeing lots of positive changes, according to our partners in restoring nature.

-Hares and a cuckoo have been seen for the first time on our rewilding fields this year.
+Hares have been seen for the first time on our rewilding fields this year, more pollinators have been recorded feeding on a wider variation of plant-life and 2025 has been 'spectacular' for butterflies.

 Contrast this with the international scenario of declining insect numbers and biodiversity loss and our six-year-old rewilding experiment is proving its worth - not only to us but to its non-human inhabitants.